 ECSS-E-ST-10-03_0750090

-The test sequenceFigure 5-1 shall be performed, taking into account tests’ applicability, as defined for qualification in Table 5-1, for acceptance in Table 5-3, for protoflight in Table 5-5.
+The sequence of tests, as specified in Figure 5-1, shall be performed, taking into account tests’ applicability, as defined for qualification in Table 5-1, for acceptance in Table 5-3, for protoflight in Table 5-5.

-This sequence reflects the principle “Test as you fly”.
+This sequence reflects the principle “Test like you fly”.
 It is based on a combination of:

 the order in which the environments are encountered during flight, and